numpy/numpy/doc/source/user/basics.creation.rst

          [1., 1.],
          [1., 1.]]])

-:func:`default_rng.random` will create an array filled with random values between 0 and 1.
+The :meth:`~numpy.random.Generator.random` method of the result of :func:`default_rng` will create an array filled with random values between 0 and 1.
 It is included with the :func:`numpy.random` library.
 Below, two arrays are created with shapes (2,3) and (2,3,2), respectively.
 The seed is set to 42 so you can reproduce these